jpetrie/schematic/README.md

   -- A list of file names to search for which will provide the project schematics. schematic_files = {"schematic.json"},

-    -- Set up clean and build tasks using the following task runner.
-Requires the appropriate -- plugin to be installed; see `:help schematic` for options. use_task_runner = nil,
+  hooks = {
+    clean = function(project)
+      -- Code to execute when the 'clean' task is invoked. end,
+    build = function(project)
+      -- Code to execute when the 'build' task is invoked. end,
+    run = function(project)
+      -- Code to execute when the 'run' task is invoked. end,
+  },

   -- A function called when a project is activated; called with the project's table. on_activated = nil,
 }
 ```